omomo-finance/omomo-protocol/product/interest_rate_model.md

 The borrowing rate calculation depends on something called an interest rate model – the algorithmic model to determine borrow and supply rates at the money market.

-This standard interest rate model takes in two parameters:&#x20;
+This standard interest rate model takes in two parameters:

 > * Base rate per year – the minimum borrowing rate;
 > * Multiplier per year – the rate of increase in interest rate with respect to utilization.